AliceO2Group/QualityControl/doc/QuickStart.md

 equipment-player-* 	preLoad 	int 	1 	If 1, data pages preloaded with file content on startup.
 If 0, data is copied at runtime. equipment-player-* 	fillPage 	int 	1 	If 1, content of data file is copied multiple time in each data page until page is full (or almost full: on the last iteration, there is no partial copy if remaining space is smaller than full file size).
 If 0, data file is copied exactly once in each data page.
 ```

+Another option is to use the program `o2-raw-file-reader-workflow` in O2 and described [here](https://github.com/AliceO2Group/AliceO2/tree/dev/Detectors/Raw#raw-data-file-reader-workflow).
+One can for example produce raw data with some Simulation workflow, or record it with `readout.exe`.

 #### Readout data format as received by the Task